learnwell/learnwell.github.io/_posts/2019-0205-angular-cli-woes-part-1.md

 ---

-I just wanted to g
+I wanted to generate a directive with `ng g directive` but the CLI feedback was quite un-intuitive!

+1. For starters

 Why angular why?
 Could it be this...
 ```